top of page

 I like to – take.
 My.
 Time.

-My children: Calming down, sitting on the floor, cleaning up their toys)
+My children: Calming down, sitting on the floor, cleaning up their toys.

 Assessing what causes or influences our worries helps us better determine their nature.

 We can also slow down to examine the doubts that stem from outside opinions and pressures.
-Comparison to others can affect how we think about ourselves and can be the root of our rising doubt.
+Comparison to others can affect how we think about ourselves and can be the root of our rising doubts.

 What if the real question isn’t about having it all but redefining what 'enough' looks like for us?
 What if we stopped letting someone else’s highlight reel determine our worth and instead started believing that our enough is enough?